Home Search Gallery How-To Books Links Workshops About Contact

 Micro is Nikon's word for macro.
 It's the same thing.
 This lens focuses to life-size, which means an object as small as an inch across can fill the frame.

 As of 2008 this 60mm f/2.8 AF-D has been replaced by a newer AF-S version, which does the same thing but costs much more.
-The only advantage of the AF-S version is easier acess to manual focus and that is can autofocus on Nikon's cheapest D40, D40x, and D60.
+The only advantage of the AF-S version is easier access to manual focus and that is can autofocus on Nikon's cheapest D40, D40x, and D60.

 Compatibility